thomas-0816/pdo-duckdb-php/README.md

 The DuckDB project is owned and maintained by the [DuckDB Foundation](https://duckdb.foundation), a non-profit organization from Amsterdam.

-> Can I get commercial support for DuckDB?

-Yes.
-Commercial support is available from [DuckLabs](https://ducklabs.com), a company based in Amsterdam.

-> Can I get free support for DuckDB?
+> Can I get support for DuckDB?

-Yes.
-Free support is available on GitHub and Discord, see the [support policy](https://ducklabs.com/community_support_policy/) for details.\
+Yes. support is available on GitHub, see the [community support](https://duckdb.org/community_support) page for details.\
-You can meet the core team in-person on community events, meetup, conferences, etc.

 > Is the PHP PDO Driver for DuckDB developed by the DuckDB project?